cawel/notes-browser/notes/History of the World since 1300/lecture 2/A - Black Death.md

 * carried by rats on boats

 ## Devastating for populations
-* China pop = 120 million by 1320s to 80 million within a generation
+* China pop = 120 million by 1320s
+* decreased to 80 million within a generation
 * Europe lost 60% of its population

-## most effective regions for spreading
+## Most effective regions for spreading
 * trading ports
 * posts
 * caravan cities